Vasantha Vaasal

 Vasantha Vaasal is a 1996 Indian Tamil-language romantic action film written, produced and directed by M.R.
-The movie stars Vijay and Swathi, while Mansoor Ali Khan, Vadivelu, and Kovai Sarala play supporting roles.
+The movie stars Vijay and Swathi in the lead roles, while Mansoor Ali Khan, Vadivelu, and Kovai Sarala play supporting roles.
 This was a debut film for the music director Masa.
-The film was originally scheduled to be released in 1995, but was delayed later in March 1996.
+The film was originally scheduled to be released in September 1995, but was delayed later in March 1996.
 The film collected ₹1.30 crore end of its run made on a budget of ₹20 lakh in 1996 and declared a box office success.

 Plot

 Vijay comes to the city with an ambition to star in movies as he is totally mad about cinema.
 He lives as a tenant in Divya's house.
 He tries acting out film scenes and speaking film dialogues in a loud fashion, thus disturbing her studies.
 Thus, both of them get off on the wrong foot, but they finally fall in love with each other.
 Ganesh is Divya's maternal uncle who also wants to marry her.
 Ganesh starts to disturb the lovers, but Vijay fights for Divya and finally wins her hand.